filipjelic/react-activity-detector/README.md

 ### Parameter options

-- `enabled`: Boolean value indicating if the AD is enabled or not.
+- `enabled`: Boolean value indicating if the A.D. is enabled.
 - `timeout` time in milliseconds which will trigger `signOut`
-- `activityEvents`: events used to detect if the user is active or not.
+- `activityEvents`: events used to detect if the user is active.
 Default list of Activity Events is `['click', 'mousemove', 'keydown', 'DOMMouseScroll', 'mousewheel', 'mousedown', 'touchstart', 'touchmove', 'focus']`.
 If none event is sent the list will consume the default one.